 Strategic investment in the 252 counties and parishes served by the Delta Regional Authority is helping to improve the quality of life and boost economic development opportunities.
-The main investment tool used by the Delta Regional Authority is the States’ Economic Development Assistance Program (SEDAP), which provides direct investment into community-based and regional projects that address the DRA’s congressionally mandated four funding priorities.
+The main investment tool used by the Delta Regional Authority is the States’ Economic Development Assistance Program (SEDAP), which provides direct investment into community-based and regional projects that address the DRA’s congressionally mandated four funding categories.

 Under federal law, at least 75 percent of DRA funds must be invested in economically distressed counties and parishes.
-Half of these funds are targeted to transportation and basic infrastructure improvements.
+Half of these funds are targeted to transportation and basic public infrastructure improvements.
 The remaining funds are directed to DRA’s other funding priorities of workforce development and business development with a focus on entrepreneurship.

 For more information about SEDAP, click here.